Samsung Galaxy Z Fold2 hands-on: This is what $2,000 feels like

-Samsung's Galaxy Z Fold2 is official, and we were lucky enough to get our hands on one.
-While I'm reserving final judgment for our full review (coming soon), I do have some initial thoughts for folks considering a pre-order.
+The Galaxy Z Fold2 is easily the most exciting Samsung smartphone of 2020, and maybe the most exciting smartphone of 2020 period.
+While I'm saving judgment for our final review of the Fold2 (coming soon), I do have some initial thoughts for folks considering a pre-order.
 And in short, I feel pretty positive about the phone so far.

 Beyond "Ultra" hardware